BestTimesToVisit.com Logo

 culture

-Dress modestly when exploring the Casbah, especially for women.
+Dress modestly when exploring the Casbah, especially women.
 Think long sleeves, loose-fitting trousers or skirts that go below the knee.
-This shows respect for the local culture and will help you blend in more easily, making interactions smoother.
+This shows respect for the local culture and will help you blend in more easily, avoiding unwanted attention.

 transport